Fremantle Pants : Raising the Waistline

 Get your pattern making tools and paper out folks – today we’re doing an easy alteration to my latest pattern release - the Fremantle Pants!

 This unisex pattern has been designed to sit halfway between the waist and hips, but I'm noticing the ladies making these pants have the inclination to wear them higher!
-And why not - high waist pants are the shiz.
+And why not - high waist pants are great.

 Fremantle Pants - View B